Dance Jodi Dance: Contestants

+Season 4

+Dance Jodi Dance season 4, the fourth season of Dance Jodi Dance, premiered on Zee Tamil on13 June 2026, with episodes telecasting Saturdays-Sundays at 7:00 PM IST.
+For this season, the hosts of this show are Manimegalai and Azhar.
+And the judging panel consists of three judges: Simran, Sneha and Prashanth.

 Spin-off

 Dance Jodi Dance Reloaded

 Dance Jodi Dance was ended with Season 3 and started with the reboot / Spin-off version as DJD Reloaded which was premiered on 30 July 2022.
 The show was hosted by RJ Vijay while Actress Sneha, Sangeetha and Choreographer Baba Bhaskar are the judges of the show.